As of June 1, 2021, we will no longer screen the temperatures of those entering our offices.

 We are limiting the number of patients in the office at one time.

 We are limiting patients to one guest (i.e., parent, guardian, partner) present for any appointments or allergy shot visits.
 All other visitors will need to wait in the car.

 We have also implemented social distancing measures in our waiting rooms and wherever possible.

 We have an enhanced screening procedure to identify those who have COVID-19 symptoms or who have been in contact with others who have.

 We have implemented multiple cleanings of the exam rooms and waiting room areas throughout the day.

 Our offices are open for appointments and allergy shots and are operating on their regular schedule.
 Please visit our locations page to view your local office’s shot hours.

-We are offering telemedicine visits to current and new patients.
+We are offering telemedicine visits to current patients for specific circumstances.
 Please call our office to schedule an appointment with our physicians.